200 Facts About Nepal and Nepali | Nepalese

 22. Brave Enough to Be A Popular Citizen Throughout the World

-Nepalese people are known as the bravest people around the world.
+Nepalese people are known as the bravest people in the world.
 Nepalese people have given a lot of signs and done several sorts of things that proved them one of the braves around the globe.

 23. Brides are decorated with everything red and lots of jewelry